ezbz12345/pitt-apalachian-study/fresh_jekyll/ccs.md

 ## Why is this research being done?

-The purpose of this research study is to look at possible risk factors for childhood cancers.
-We hope that the outcome of this study will add to our knowledge of the personal, occupational, and environmental risk factors for childhood cancers.
+The purpose of this study is to look at possible risk factors for childhood cancers.
+We hope that the results of this study will help us identify risks of exposures to chemicals where people live and work and how those risks are potentially linked to childhood cancers in Southwestern Pennsylvania.
+We will specifically focus on finding out which  members from our Southwestern Pennsylvania communities are at high risk for developing childhood cancer potentially linked to chemical exposures and other non-chemical risks.
+This will help us develop ways to counter these risks.

 ## Who will be asked to participate in this research study?